-There are two rat species that are most common in the U.S.: the Norway rat and the roof rat.
+The two rat species that are most common in the United States are the Norway rat and the roof rat.
 Along with the common house mouse, both rats are believed to have been brought to the U.S. aboard ships bound for the New World in the 17th and 18th centuries.

 Both rat species can invade homes and cause problems with their gnawing, feeding dropping of feces, and ability to carry disease.
 Following is information on what rats look like, how you know if you have rats in your home, and details on why they are a problem.